Advances in Deep Concealed Scene Understanding: Background

 \subsection{Related Topics}

-Next, we will briefly introduce salient object detection (SOD), which, like COD, requires extracting properties of target objects, but one focuses on saliency while the other on the concealed attribute.
+Next, we will briefly introduce salient object detection (SOD), which, like COS, requires extracting properties of target objects, but one focuses on saliency while the other on the concealed attribute.

 \myPara{Image-level SOD} aims to identify the most attractive objects in an image and extract their pixel-accurate silhouettes~\cite{fan2018salient}.
 Various network architectures have been explored in deep SOD models, \eg, multi-layer perceptron~\cite{he2015supercnn,li2015visual,wang2015deep,kim2016shape}, fully convolutional~\cite{zeng2019towards,liu2016dhsnet,wu2019cascaded,zhang2017learning,hou2019deeply}, capsule-based~\cite{zhuge2022salient,liu2019employing,qi2019multi}, transformer-based~\cite{liu2021visual}, and hybrid~\cite{li2016deep,tang2016saliency} networks.
 Meanwhile, different learning strategies are also studied in SOD models, including data-efficient methods (\eg, weakly-supervised with categorical tags~\cite{wang2017learning,li2018weakly,cao2018lateral,li2019supervae,zeng2019multi} and unsupervised with pseudo masks~\cite{zhang2017supervision,zhang2018deep,shin2022unsupervised}), multi-task paradigms (\eg, object subitizing~\cite{he2017delving,islam2018revisiting}, fixation prediction~\cite{wang2018salient,kruthiventi2016saliency}, semantic segmentation~\cite{zeng2019joint,wang2016saliency}, edge detection~\cite{li2018contour,wang2019salient,liu2019simple,zhao2019egnet,su2019selectivity}, image captioning~\cite{zhang2019capsal}), instance-level paradigms~\cite{li2017instance,tian2022learning,fan2019s4net,wu2021regularized}, \etc~To learn more about this field comprehensively, readers can refer to popular surveys or representative studies on visual attention~\cite{borji2012state}, saliency prediction~\cite{borji2019saliency}, co-saliency detection~\cite{fan2022rethinking,fan2020taking,zhang2018review}, RGB SOD~\cite{fan2023salient,borji2019salient,wang2021salient,borji2015salient}, RGB-D (depth) SOD~\cite{zhou2021rgbd,fan2020rethinking}, RGB-T (thermal) SOD~\cite{cong2022does,tu2021multi}, and light-field SOD~\cite{fu2022light}.